RyanSnodgrass/notredame_club_membership_app/README.md

 Additions
 ---
-On my own time I decided to keep adding.
+Over the weekend on my own time I decided to keep adding.
 I wanted users to sign up and be able to create a club.
 Only the user that creates the club can make changes.
 I will be using the [devise gem](https://github.com/plataformatec/devise) for authentication and the [cancancan gem](https://github.com/CanCanCommunity/cancancan) for user permissions.

 ###Devise Gem